martinkoster/actionfx/actionfx-app-sample/README.md

 - [Datacontainer Demo](#data-container-demo): A statically-coded view demo showing data container configurations for `TableView`, `TreeTableView`, `TreeView`, `ListView`, `ChoiceBox` and `ComboBox`.
 - [Texteditor Demo](#texteditor-demo): A simple text editor demonstrating how to use menus, open-, save- and other dialogs with ActionFX.

+If you are interested in how ActionFX supports form-binding, you can directly jump into the [CheckoutController](#checkoutcontroller) implementation of the Book Store sample application.

 ## A Simple Book Store

 The sample application features a simple book store, where you can browse a book catalogue (including filtering) and add books to a shopping cart.
 The demo ends with a modal check-out dialogue.